Find out how to get duty relief when importing goods for processing and subsequent re-export.

 How to place goods to the EU market

 If you receive goods from another member state, your supplier should provide you with a form INF 1 which shows how much duty has been suspended and needs to be paid.

 Other IP procedures

-In some circumstances, you will have to follow different IP procedures.
+In some circumstances, you’ll have to follow different IP procedures.